-An outpatient rehab program offers drug and alcohol treatment sessions that can be scheduled during various times throughout the week.
+An outpatient rehab program offers drug and alcohol treatment sessions as well as support groups that can be attended during various times throughout the week.
 This schedule allows patients to continue with their regular responsibilities and continue living at home, but they are required to check into treatment at their allotted times for counseling and medication.

 Treatment was a blessing.
 To be able to actually look at why I used rather than figuring out how [to use] on a daily basis taught me about who I am.

 Individuals with a strong will to succeed in recovery and who have a committed, disciplined approach may benefit from an outpatient treatment program.

 Types Of Outpatient Rehab

 There are different types of outpatient rehab based on things like the substance abused or the individual’s severity of addiction and stage of recovery.